 Jharkhand & Odisha, India

-The MPOWERED project team is based in Trickle Up’s Asia office in Kolkata, India.
+The MPOWERED project team is based out of Trickle Up’s Asia regional office in Kolkata, India.

 Trickle Up teamed with Tata Communications, state branches of India’s National Rural Livelihoods Mission, the world’s largest anti-poverty organization, and local NGOs to create and implement MPOWERED.